 8. How was the Church building project funded?

-The Church project continues to be funded through sacrificial gifts from members and friends who want to support the Community, the Church of the Transfiguration, and the various arts involved in the Church, and to memorialize loved ones and commemorate special occasions or events.
+The Church project continues to be funded through many sacrificial gifts from members and friends who want to support the Community, the Church of the Transfiguration, and the various arts involved in the Church, and to memorialize loved ones and commemorate special occasions or events.